conbench/benchalerts/README.md

 ### Creating a GitHub App to work with `benchalerts`

-You must be an administrator of your GitHub organization to do this.

 1. Go to the official
     [GitHub instructions](https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app)
     for creating an App.
-Follow the instructions for "a GitHub App owned by an organization."
+    - If you are an admin of your GitHub organization, follow the instructions for "a GitHub App owned by an organization."
+This method is preferred because the org will own the app instead of a user account (who may not be part of the org in the future).
+    - If not, you can follow the instructions for "a GitHub App owned by a personal account."
+You will send an installation request to org admins after creating the app.
+You can always transfer the ownership of the app to an org later.
 1. For the App Name, use `conbench-<your org>`.
 1. For the Homepage URL, use the link to your Conbench server.
 1. Ignore the Callback URL and Setup URL.